 - a.
-Caused by or had a direct or substantial relationship to the student's disability; or - b.
-The direct result of the district's failure to implement the student's IEP.
+Caused by and had a direct or substantial relationship to the student's disability; or - b.
+The direct result of the district's failure to implement the student's IEP and/or BIP, if the student has one.

 The manifestation team must base its determination on a review of all relevant information in the student's file including the student's IEP, any teacher observations, and any relevant information provided by the parents/guardians.